Main Menu

 One day Paul popped into the shop to see him and was annoyed when my hairdresser said he had bought tickets for an upcoming TBN concert.
 At the concert, Paul sought out my mate and his wife and arranged for them to attend a post-gig back stage get together.
 They were a bit stunned by this so joined the party, had a couple drinks and slipped quietly out.

 A while later Paul visited the hairdressers.
 He asked why he and his wife had left before they got to speak to each other and my pal explained he didn't want to impose or outstay his welcome when there were a number of celebrities around and they felt a bit out of place.
-Paul said to him, "but your my friend, they were just guests".
+Paul said to him, "but you're my friend, they were just guests".
 He was on cloud nine and no wonder.
 His hero declaring his friendship for him.
 The stuff of dreams.

 Thenop